How to Become A Backend Developer in 2026: Explore Top Skills

 Development Environments and CI/CD

-Development environments are more practical than the command line because they have many useful features, such as a project manager, an automatic checker, a debugger (which allows you to stop the program at any time to inspect its state), and much more.
+Development environments are more practical than the command line because they offer many helpful features, including a project manager, an automatic checker, and a debugger, which let you stop the program at any time and see its state, among others.

 Docker